irisnet/irishub/docs/endpoints/intro.md

 # Introduction

-This document presents an overview of all the endpoints and IRIShub-SDK a node exposes.
+This document presents an overview of all the API endpoints a node exposes and the higher-level client SDKs.

 ## An Overview of All Endpoints and SDKs